5jt/Tatin/docs/source/load-and-update-strategy.md

 _Voila!_ Thanks to MVS, everything works.

+### Comparing versions

+As long as the patch is a digit, precedence is easy to determine.

+Precedence is obvious for

+    group-name-1.0.0
+    group-name-1.1.0

+less so for

+    group-name-1.0.0-alpha
+    group-name-1.1.0-beta

+and cannot be determined with

+    group-name-1.0.0-TryFeature1
+    group-name-1.1.0-FixFor234

+Packages, once published, cannot be altered.
+So if the patch contains a text description, Tatin uses [publication date](package-configuration.md#read-only-settings) to determine the correct order.

 ## :fontawesome-solid-truck-ramp-box: Loading dependencies

 Imagine these packages all hosted by a Tatin server with alias `MyTatin`.